Godofbrowser/vuejs-dialog/README.md

 ### CSS Override

-Please use basic css, ex:
+If you have included the plugin's style and wish to make a few overides, you can do so with basic css, ex:
 ```css
 .dg-btn--ok {
      border-color: green;